MWSherwood/MWSherwood.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Neuroscientist and Jazz
+subtitle: Neuroscience and ...
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?

-### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+Hello my name is Mark.
+I was born in North Yorkshire, lived and studied in England until I was 27.

+After obtaining my Ph.D. in Liverpool I moved to Japan for my first post-doc.
+I now live in France.